 Who can be a Serial Entrepreneur?

-Not every one can be a serial entrepreneur.
-It requires a lot of passion and hard work to pursue entrepreneurship dream.
-A successful entrepreneur is the one who is always ready to take risks and learn from every mistake.
-A successful serial entrepreneur never stops, he rather adapts himself according to situation and move forward with SMART goals.
+A successful entrepreneur is one who is always ready to take risks and learn from every mistake.
+A successful serial entrepreneur never stops, he rather adapts himself according to the situation and moves forward with SMART goals.

 This transformational attitude is a source of inspiration for many.
 Instead of admiring sports stars and gorgeous actors, many of us admire those who dare to dream of a better life.

-Do you have these characteristics of serial entrepreneur?
+Do you have these characteristics of a serial entrepreneur?

 Feel free to let us know the transformational serial entrepreneurs you admire the most!